DexCare/dexcare-sre-interview/README.md

 >
 > **Testing:** Applied successfully for `acme-health` tenant in the dev environment.
 Namespace created, pods can access S3, Redis is reachable, schema init ran cleanly.

-## Target Time: 60 minutes
+## Target Time: 90 minutes

 We respect your time.
-This should take about an hour.
+This should take about 90 minutes.
 If you find yourself going over, submit what you have with a note about what you'd prioritize next.
-We're evaluating your judgment and reasoning, not completeness.
+We're primarily evaluating your judgment and reasoning..

 ## What to Submit

-1. A modified `terraform/main.tf` with your fixes applied
+1. A modified terraform module with your fixes applied
 2. A `DECISIONS.md` file explaining your changes (see format below)

 ## Your Tasks

-Review `terraform/main.tf` as you would for a real teammate, then fix it:
+Review `terraform/main.tf` as you would for a real teammate in a PR review, but then fix it:

 1. **Identify issues** and categorize each as:
    - **Blocking** — you'd request changes; must be fixed before merge
    - **Suggestion** — worth improving but wouldn't hold up the PR
    - **Question** — ambiguous; you'd ask the author for context before deciding

-2. **Fix your blocking issues** directly in `terraform/main.tf`.
+2. **Fix issues** directly.
 We want to see working code, not just descriptions of what you'd change.
 Your fixes should be production-ready — the kind of code you'd approve in a PR.

 3. **Check the requirements** — did the author meet them all?
 Anything missing or only partially addressed?
-If you add resources to close gaps, include them in your modified `main.tf`.
+If you add resources to close gaps, include them in your modified final draft.

 ## DECISIONS.md Format

 Use whatever structure works for you.
 We care about clear reasoning, not formatting.
 At minimum:
 - Issues found with category (blocking / suggestion / question)
-- For each blocking issue you fixed: what was wrong, what breaks in production if merged as-is, and why your fix addresses it
+- For each issue you fixed: what was wrong, what breaks in production if merged as-is, and why your fix addresses it
 - Whether requirements were met
 - Any suggestions you chose not to implement and why (time, tradeoffs, needs more context)
 - Any questions you'd leave as PR comments for the author

 ## Notes

-- Use whatever tools and resources you normally would.
 - Our live technical debrief will focus on your reasoning — be prepared to explain your decisions, discuss alternatives, and walk through failure scenarios.
 - If something is ambiguous, make a defensible call and note your assumption.
-"I'd ask the author" is a valid answer.
-- Not everything is wrong — part of a good review is recognizing what's done well.